CyrexEnterprise/gulp-donderstarter/README.md

 Install the dependencies with `npm install` or `sudo npm install`.
 Then just run `gulp`.

 ## Adding packages
 The donderstarters are setup so you can easily add external packages to your project, while making it easier to manage dependencies.
+Doing
-**bower install 'package-name'** will add the package to the src/vendor folder.
+`bower install package-name` will add the package to the src/vendor folder.
 You can browse for available bower packages through [bower search page](http://bower.io/search/), and general documentation on bower in [bower.io](http://bower.io/).

 After adding the package, you need to include it into the build process (gulpfile.js:35) and into your index.html file (index.html:18).
 Both have documented examples in the files themselves.